Go Back

 Copied

-Assisted by Ramesh Gautam, left, Sean de Guzman, chief of snow surveys for the California Department of Water Resources, measures the depth of the snowpack during the second snow survey of the season at Phillips Station near Echo Summit, Calif., Wednesday, Feb.
+Assisted by Ramesh Gautam, left, Sean de Guzman, chief of snow surveys for the California Department of Water Resources, measure the depth of the snowpack during the second snow survey of the season at Phillips Station near Echo Summit, Calif., Wednesday, Feb.
 3, 2021.
+The survey found the snowpack at 63 inches deep with a water content of 17 inches.
 (AP Photo/Randall Benton)

 When Mother Nature unloads heavy snowfall in the winter, snow-lovers may be eager to suit up, step out and take measurements.
 And meteorologists, particularly with the National Weather Service (NWS), rely on accurate snow reports from the public to figure out precise snow totals across a region, because snow varies greatly over small distances and can't be easily measured automatically.